syncfusion-content/fileformat-docs/File-Formats/XlsIO/Custom-XML-Support.md

 ---
 # Custom XML Support

-When you embed XML data in a document, the data is named as custom XML part which are used to store arbitrary xml data in the workbook.
+When you embed XML data in a document, the data is named as custom XML part which is used to store arbitrary xml data in the workbook.

 Essential XlsIO supports the following functionalities with Custom XML such as,